bzigterman/bzigterman.github.io/projects/weather.md

 - 47°
 - Clear
-- 60% humidity
+- 49% humidity
 - 15 mph wind
-- 11% cloud cover
+- 5% cloud cover
 - 36 AQI PM2.5 🟩
-- 0.44 inches of rain and 0.37 inches of snow expected in the next 72 hours
+- 0.49 inches of snow and 0.42 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>